You probably already know what a trial is, but most people are unfamiliar with “preliminary hearings” in Nevada.

 If preliminary hearings are so difficult to win in Nevada, what is the point of having them?

 Preliminary hearings are useful tools for your attorney to see how strong the state’s evidence is and to gauge your chances of success at trial.
 For instance, if your attorney can extract beneficial sworn testimony during the preliminary hearing, he/she may be able to use it at trial in your defense or as a bargaining chip to negotiate a better deal.

 Should I plea bargain before or after a preliminary hearing?

 It depends on your case, though it usually behooves you to try to settle the case prior to a preliminary hearing . . . .

 Preliminary hearings are a lot of work, so many prosecutors try to get out of doing them by offering you a good plea bargain up front on the condition that you waive your right to a preliminary hearing.
 So if you decide to go through with a preliminary hearing after all, the prosecutor may “punish” you by then offering you a harsher plea bargain or refusing to negotiate at all.
-Learn more about Nevada plea negotiations in our article on Nevada plea negotiations.
+Learn more about Nevada plea negotiations in our article on plea negotiations.

 Accused of a crime?
 Call us.

-If you have been arrested for a criminal offense in or around Clark County, call our Las Vegas criminal defense attorneys for a free phone meeting to discuss how we can help.
+If you have been arrested for a criminal offense in or around Clark County, call our Las Vegas criminal defense attorneys for a phone meeting to discuss how we can help.
 We may be able to get your charges settled well before a preliminary hearing so you can put your case behind you as soon as possible.

-To learn about California preliminary hearings, go to our page on California preliminary hearings.
+In California?
+Go to our page on California preliminary hearings.